s-ankur/cipher-gui/README.md

 Computer Security Assignment __(CSE-537)__ <br>
 _Poorly encrypted things_<br>
 Currently supports atbash, caesar and vigenere cipher <br>
-Currently only correctness of each algorithm is tested but will add statistical tests soon.
+Currently  correctness of each algorithm is tested and statistical tests are performed.

 # Usage